wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 There are two steps required to link your offer to your Microsoft Teams app:

-1. Microsoft Teams Developer Portal
+1. Update offer setup in Partner Center
 1. Microsoft Teams app manifest

 > [!IMPORTANT]